-(c) Forthcoming requirements
+Forthcoming requirements (c)

-As at 28 February 2023, the following standards and interpretations had been issued but were not mandatory for annual reporting periods ending on 31 December 2023.
+As at 30 April 2024, the following standards and interpretations had been issued but were not mandatory for annual reporting periods ending on 31 December 2024.
 For more recent information, refer to our website at www.viewpoint.pwc.com.